Garner Ted Armstrong: Later ministry

 He continued his ministry through the Church of God International (CGI) in the years that followed.
 Meanwhile, he appeared on both the John Ankerberg Show and The Oprah Winfrey Show.

 He continued to conduct personal appearance campaigns throughout the United States, Australia, Jamaica, and Canada, but on a much smaller scale than during his heyday in the 1970s.
 The appearances also provided opportunities for unofficial reunions between those who had left and those who remained in the Worldwide Church of God.

 In the fall of 1989, he travelled to Berlin to do on-the-spot radio broadcasts covering the fall of the Berlin Wall.

-In 1997, following accusations by a masseuse named Sue Rae Robertson, Armstrong was asked to resign as leader of the CGI. but to remain a laymember, by the church's board of directors.
+In 1997, following accusations by a masseuse named Sue Rae Robertson, Armstrong was asked to resign as leader of the CGI, but to remain a laymember, by the church's board of directors.
 No charges were ever filed in relation to the alleged assault, and civil cases brought against Armstrong and the CGI were dismissed.
 Instead, Armstrong chose to resign from CGI altogether and founded the Intercontinental Church of God.

 Until his death, he was the head of his Armstrong Evangelistic Association, which he had established in 1978, and the Intercontinental Church of God.

 Death and legacy

 Armstrong died on September 15, 2003, owing to complications from pneumonia.
 He was buried in Gladewater Memorial Park, approximately two miles east of the former Big Sandy, Texas, campus of Ambassador University.
-He is buried with his wife's family: his father-in-law Roy Hammer, his mother-in-law Pearl Hammer, and several other members of the Hammer family.
+He is buried with his wife and her family: his father-in-law Roy Hammer, his mother-in-law Pearl Hammer, and several other members of the Hammer family.
 His parents, paternal grandmother, and brother are buried in Altadena, California.
 The Hammers were the donors of the original property on which the Ambassador campus was located.
 His widow, Shirley, died in 2014.

 Rather than selecting a new media spokesman, the evangelistic association continues to broadcast old programs made by Armstrong on approximately 30 television stations and cable outlets according to the Armstrong TV/Radio Page of the ministry's website.
 The Intercontinental Church of God (United States) and Garner Ted Armstrong Evangelistic Association are now led by Mark Armstrong, who functions as CEO of the organizations and producer of the television outreach program.